spierala/mini-rx-store/docs/docs/intro.md

 - For each "feature" we can decide to use the **Redux API** with actions and reducers or the **FeatureStore API** with `setState`
 - State is read-only and can only be changed by dispatching actions (Redux API) or by using setState (FeatureStore)

-## Tutorial
+## Basic Tutorial
-Let's dive into some code to see MiniRx in Action
+Let's dive into some code to see MiniRx in action

 ### Store (Redux API)
 MiniRx supports the classic Redux API with registering reducers and dispatching Actions.
 Observable state can be selected with memoized selectors.

 ```ts